ZoranStojsavljevic/ldd3-skull-experimental/skull_revisited/README.md

 ### Some additional concerns

-Please, do note that the legacy x86_64 IO space of 1024 ports remains intact, while PCIe is mainly used for MMIO.
+Please, do note that the legacy x86(_64) 64K IO port space remains intact, while PCIe is mainly used for MMIO.

 please, execute the command: